 The startup idea: Helping young people to find their vocation, rather than a profession

 The idea for Wooply was presented by Ludovica at the Startup Weekend Milano 2017.
-Ludovica intends to offer professional orientation to young people who are in the phase of career orientation and have to decide what professional formation and future career path to pursue.
-She wants to enable them to make smart choices about their formation and career paths in order to find a job that matches their inclinations and attitudes.
-She is already working on this startup idea with UK developers and now wants to adapt the idea to the Italian job market.
+Ludovica intended to offer professional orientation to young people who are in the phase of career orientation and have to decide what professional formation and future career path to pursue.
+She wanted to enable them to make smart choices about their formation and career paths in order to find a job that matches their inclinations and attitudes.

-The idea came from her personal experience that the Italian school and university system offers little or no possibility to find out what it will be like to work in a profession on a day to day basis, before finishing your university formation and actually starting your first job.
+The idea came from her personal experience that the Italian school and university system offers little possibility to find out what it will be like to work daily in a profession before starting the first job – an experience that all team members could intuitively relate to.

 The teamwork: Developing the business model, the launch plan and the website for the professional orientation platform

-The team consisted of people who could intuitively relate to Ludovica’s experience that jobs turn out to be completely different from what you imagined, once you’re working in them.
-Ludovica was supported by Simona, Jonathan, Vito, Stefano, Alessandro and me.
-With backgrounds in HR recruiting, organizational psychology, business and legal, as well as a developer, we elaborated the value proposition and business plan, a platform launch plan, as well as a website MVP.
+Ludovica has been supported by Simona, Jonathan, Vito, Stefano, Alessandro and me.
+We have elaborated the value proposition and business plan, a platform launch plan, as well as a website MVP.

 The MVP consists of the website with a basic professional orientation test, recruiting services, and a community.
-Further down the roadmap, the career matching algorithm shall be refined to be applied to user behavior in the community.
-Online courses, a video database portraying jobs, and a matching service allowing young people to shadow a professional for a couple of days will enable young people to develop a deep and realistic understanding of the jobs they choose.
-Recruiters will find highly profiled candidates on the platform.
-Partnerships with companies and advertising will add further revenue streams.
+The roadmap includes refining the career matching algorithms, online resources to portray jobs, and a matching service allowing young people to shadow a professional for a couple of days.
+This shall enable young people to develop a deep and realistic understanding of the jobs they choose.

-All this resulted from Ludovica offering her startup idea and being open to ideas that shape the business, yet driven and focused to get things done.
+This results from Ludovica’s maturity and leadership skills, who has been open to ideas that shape her startup business, yet driven and focused to get things done.

 The result: a validated business model, a launch plan and a website MVP for the HR Tech startup

-When young people have a clear idea of what it will be like to work in the profession they are choosing, everybody wins – the young professionals and the recruiting companies.
+When young people have a clear idea of what it will be like to work in the profession they are choosing, and find a work that is fulfilling and meets their talents, a work that is more a vocation than a profession, everybody wins – the young professionals, the recruiting companies, and our society.